Understanding Make-Up Gain

-Regardless of what compressor you’re using, almost all of them have some form of make up gain control.
+Regardless of what compressor you’re using, almost all of them have some form of make-up gain control.
 This will usually be called ‘gain’, ‘output’, ‘output gain’ or some variation of these.
 Whilst the term used for this function may vary, its purpose remains the same.
-That is to manage the level of the signal once it has been compressed.
+That is to manage the level of the output signal of your compressor.

-You see, the level of the signal coming out of your compressor usually won’t be as high as it was when it went in.
-That’s because the compressor is actively turning parts of your signal down.
-So make up gain is used to turn the overall level of the signal back up.
+You see, the level of the signal coming out of your compression-explained/">compressor often won’t sound as loud as it was when it went in.
+That’s because the compressor has turned parts of your signal down.
+So make-up gain is used to turn the output level of the compressed signal up to compensate.

 Managing your compressor’s output level

-As you can see, this parameter provides a simple way to manage your compressor’s output level.
+As you can see, make-up gain provides a simple way to increase your compressor’s output level.

 Get the best results from EQ, compression, vocals & drums with the FREE 'Home Studio Bundle'

 Get all 4 guides sent straight to your inbox when you subscribe to our mailing list here: